The Blepharoplasty (Eyelid Surgery)

 Blepharoplasty is a surgical procedure to remove excess skin and muscle from both the upper and lower eyelids.

-Woodlands eyelid surgery patients can use the procedure to reduce the appearance of drooping skin or bagginess under the eyes.
-Surgery can also improve patients’ vision if their upper eyelids are hooding their eyes.
+Eyelid surgery patients can use the procedure to reduce the appearance of drooping skin or bagginess under the eyes.

 How Blepharoplasty Works

-Myers Plastic Surgery, servicing the Woodlands, customizes each procedure to the patient.
-Blepharoplasty can be performed on the upper, the lower, or both eyelids, and the surgery can be combined with another facial procedure.
+Myers Plastic Surgery customizes each procedure to the patient.
+Blepharoplasty can be performed on the upper, the lower, or both eyelids, and the surgery can be combined with another facial procedures.